 One Community is demonstrating common sense eco-management through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 This week, the core team completed 57 hours managing One Community volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug-fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 The pictures below show some of this work.

 The core team also worked on testing HGN PRs, delivering precise results for One Community this week.
 We confirmed the case for PR 485, ensuring the seamless operation of a custom Infringement email, an increased number of required hours for the current week, and the addition of one Blue Square.
 All functions operated as intended.